Vedgge/mate-dragons/README.md

 Open your browser and navigate to http://localhost:3000 for the frontend.
 Access the backend API at http://localhost:8000/api/...

+### Future Developments and Potential Improvements
+- Better styling.
+- Encrypted Passwords.
+- Registration form.
+- See more details about the products.
+- Add products to a wish list and a cart.
+- More search features and filters.

 ### License
 This project is licensed under the MIT License.
 See the LICENSE file for more details
 _____________________________________________________________________________________